SumoLogic/sumologic-documentation/docs/releasenotes/service.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Service Release Notes for the current year are listed here.
-If you need to see previous Service Release Notes, check the [Archive](/docs/releasenotes/archive).
+Service Release Notes (metrics, apps, traces, observability, search, and more) for the current year are listed here.
+To view previous Service Release Notes, check the [Archive](/docs/releasenotes/archive).

 ---
 ## October 7, 2022 (Manage)